Manufacturing Engineer, Rolls-Royce

 Furthermore, in terms of direct experience, it would put me ahead of my peers at university and eliminate the need for a student loan.
 Being an apprentice provided me with the flexibility to: move around the different departments, undertake various technical and practical projects within Rolls Royce and develop a professional network whilst improving my confidence.

-Earlier this year I moved jobs within Rolls Royce and am now working as an Engines and Modules Manufacturing Engineer from my previous role as a Repair Capability Manufacturing Engineer in Rolls-Royce Engine Overhaul Services, based in Derby.
+Currently I work as an Overhaul Manufacturing Engineer in Rolls-Royce based in Derby.
 This role consists of developing and implementing methods that can be used to strip and assemble the engine in a timely and safe manner.
 I am directly supporting the shop floor and resolving any technical issues that arise, while continuously improving our processes and the way we work.

 The main thing I enjoy is the fact that I can go into work and see various jet engines being stripped and assembled ready to dispatch to the customer; I think about where these jets end up, and it is just mind-blowing!